Singular limit for reactive diffusive transport through an array of thin channels in case of critical diffusivity: Introduction

-Reaction-diffusion transport plays an important role in many applications.
-We want to mention gap junctions connecting biological cells and also ion channels in the membranes of cells and organells.
-Other important examples are filters arising in engineering sciences.
+Reaction-diffusion transport in domains connected by thin channels plays an important role in many applications.
+We are particularly interested in applications in biology and biomedicine, where, for example, the exchange between cells and extracellular space occurs through pores in the cell membrane, or where cell layers such as the blood-brain barrier or the blood-air barrier control the exchange of chemical substances, ions, fluids, or cells (e.g., immune cells) between compartments of the organism.
+Quantifying the barrier function of such layers in dependence also on microenvironmental influences (pH, hypoxia) leads to extremely challenging problems.
+First experimental investigations in this direction are performed with the help of \textit{in vitro} devices consisting of microchambers separated by cell layers cultured on porous membranes see e.g. Figure \ref{ibidi}.
+These so called organs-on-chips simulate structural and functional features of \textit{in vivo} cellular layers, see e.g. \cite{Huh2010} for a lung-on-chip microdevice reproducing key structural and functional properties of the human alveolar-capillary interface.
+Other important applications where reaction-diffusion transport through small channels play an important role are membranes perforated by tiny pores and filters used in engineering sciences, see e.g. Figure \ref{FigurNanoMembrane}.
 In all these applications nonlinear effects on the boundary of the channels play an important role.
+We note that in the mentioned applications the geometry and the bio-chemical and bio-physical processes can be considerably more complicated than in our model.
 However, even for relatively simple models, just taking into account reaction and diffusion processes, numerical simulations are very expensive.
-Therefore, macroscopic approximations of the solutions, obtained in the limit $\epsilon \to 0$, are highly demanded.
+Therefore, macroscopic approximations of the solutions, obtained in the limit $\epsilon \to 0$, are highly demanded and the methods derived in our paper are an essential step for the treatment of more complex problems.